adeeteya/EasyPong/README.md

 - 🧑‍🤝‍🧑 Ability to play Local Multiplayer (1v1)
 - 🕹️ Supported By The Keyboard as well as the Joystick
-- 🎨 Ability To Select From Multiple Different Themes (eq:- classic,football,matrix)
+- 🎨 Ability To Select From Multiple Different Themes (eq:- classic, football, matrix)
 - 🔉 Built In Sound Effects

 ### 🔜 Upcoming Features